girltoy/JungleWar/docs/jobs/getOutputContents.md

 - `inputKey: string`
   - The user-defined key used to identify the job input, e.g. "my-input"
 - `outputName: string`
   - The model-defined name of the output, e.g. "results.wav".
-Consult the API section of the model details pag
+Consult the API section of the model details page to get the model output name.
+- `responseType: "json" | "blob" | "arraybuffer"`
+  - How the response should be formatted.
+Use "json" for tex